tobiasliebmann/tic-tac-toe/README.md

 The sources for this game including the used python modules and the images can be found below.

 ### Image sources
-These are the sources for the images used in the game.\n [Main menu background](https://wallpapercave.com/wp/wp2468562.jpg), accessed: 19.02.21, 15:00 o'clock [How to play background](https://www.amazon.co.uk/Bilderwelten-Non-woven-wallpaper-Landscape-Format/dp/B0842NGV5N), accessed: 19.02.21, 15:03 o'clock
+These are the sources for the images used in the game.

+[Main menu background](https://wallpapercave.com/wp/wp2468562.jpg), accessed: 19.02.21, 15:00 o'clock
+[How to play background](https://www.amazon.co.uk/Bilderwelten-Non-woven-wallpaper-Landscape-Format/dp/B0842NGV5N), accessed: 19.02.21, 15:03 o'clock
 [Game over background](https://www.miltonandking.com/product/leopard-wallpaper/), accessed: 19.02.21, 15:05 o'clock